ErrantThinking/errantthinking.github.io/content/vorpal_vale/index.md

 The Jabberwock is known to visit the Vorpal Vale during the day to prey upon those lost.

 ## Random Encounters

+The Vorpal Vale is a common path of travel in part due to it not being as long, laborous, and dangerous (relatively) as travelling through the adjacent mountains.
+There is

+### The Curse of the Vorpal Vale

-There is a Vorpal Vale counter which accounts accumulation of the Vorpal Vale's curse on travellers.
+There is a Curse of the Vorpal Vale which accumulates upon travellers.
+Treat the curse as a counter for the adventurers that starts at zero and increments with every visit into the Vorpal Vale.
-If the Vorpal Vale counter is less than four *after* incrementing, then nothing happens.
+If the Vorpal Vale Curse is less than four *after* incrementing, then nothing happens.
 If that is disappointing, then choose an encounter or roll again.
-On the fourth count, reset the counter to zero and all of the following occurs:
+On the fourth count, reset the counter to zero and *all* of the following occurs:
 - Fog pours over Rime Ridge into the vale.
 - Vorpal Veil occurs.
 - Encounter 3x Daytime or Nighttime Roamers given the time of day.